-The video was playing, the girls in the classroom, it had chilled me before, now it turned my stomach.
+The video was playing.
+It was the poor girls again in their classroom.
+It had chilled me before, now it turned my stomach.

 “In this instance, the seed is buried in the k-pop video you watched.
-It created certain connections in your brain, in this case, they targeted the amygdala.
-The trigger as you know is the alarm bell, which is interesting, it’s the first time we’ve seen an audio trigger used.”
+It created certain connections in your brain.
+In this case, they targeted the amygdala.
+The trigger as you know is the alarm bell, which is interesting.
+It’s the first time we’ve seen an audio cue employed.”

 “The girls that were affected, they’d all seen the k-pop video?”
-I offered.
+I asked.

-“Quite, but let’s say it’s no accident that only some of them had been exposed to the video.”
+“Quite.
+It’s not an accident that only some of the girls had been exposed to the music video.”

 “It was a test?”
 I exclaimed.

-“It’s not clear, there are several possibilities, ranging from governments, shady corporates and even a couple of organised crime groups.
-The genie is out of the bottle, likely being sold to the highest bidder.”
+“It’s not clear.
+There are several possibilities, ranging from governments, shady corporates and even a couple of organised crime groups.
+The genie on this technology is out of the bottle, likely being sold to the highest bidder.”

 “How was Siti involved?

 “She worked for the Chinese MSS.
 We don’t think they were running this test.
-Rather having detected it, they were likely trying to reverse engineer it or at least determine who had run the test.“
+Rather, having detected it, they were likely trying to reverse engineer the technology or at least determine who was running the test.“

 The use of the past tense when referring to Siti, did not escape me, “But why?”